Mahé Pereira

 Patient anxiety is a common challenge in healthcare settings.
 Whether someone is awaiting test results, facing a medical procedure, or navigating a new diagnosis, anxiety can cloud communication, delay care, and reduce overall satisfaction.
 In high-stress moments (like emergency room visits, invasive treatments, or critical care discussions) even routine interactions can feel overwhelming for patients.

-How to Calm and Reassure an Anxious Patient: 7 Effective, Evidence-Based Techniques Read More »
+Calming Anxious Patients: 7 Evidence-Based Techniques Read More »

 interprofessional collaboration